Wetland Delineation

 Kara Brooks

-Kara Brooks is the Wetland Delineation Coordinator – Bureau of Watershed Management at the Wisconsin Department of Natural Resources (DNR).
-She has 10 years of experience in documenting wetlands including delineating tens of thousands of wetlands across the Midwest.
+Kara Brooks is the Wisconsin DNR Wetland Delineation Program Coordinator.
+She has more than 10 years of experience in documenting wetlands including delineating tens of thousands of wetlands across the Midwest.
 She has experience reviewing wetland delineations for controversial and complex wetland sites as a state regulator in Wisconsin and has administered the WDNR Assured Delineator Pilot Program since 2019.

 Steve Eggers